The Power of Herbal Detox: How Herbs Support Natural Healing

 Benefits of Apple Cider Vinegar

-Another natural product that is often promoted as a national remedy for detoxing your liver is apple cider vinegar.
+Another natural product often promoted as a national remedy for liver detox is apple cider vinegar.

 Here are some ways it is promoted in aiding in detox, though there is limited evidence to support these uses: